fangwei123456/spikingjelly/docs/source/tutorials/en/ann2snn.rst

 .. image:: ../../_static/tutorials/5_ann2snn/2.*
     :width: 100%

-It can be found that the two curves are almost the same.
-It should be noted that the pulse frequency cannot be higher than 1, so the IF neuron cannot fit the input of the ReLU in the ANN is larger than 1.
+The two curves are nearly identical.
+However, the firing rate cannot exceed 1, so the IF neuron cannot approximate ReLU activations larger than 1.

 Theoretical basis of ANN2SNN
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The literature [#f1]_ provides a theoretical basis for analyzing the conversion of ANN to SNN.
-The theory shows that the IF neuron in SNN is an unbiased estimator of ReLU activation function over time.
+Literature [#f1]_ provides an analytical basis for ANN-to-SNN conversion.
+The theory shows that an IF neuron in an SNN is an unbiased estimator of the ReLU activation over time.

-For the first layer of the neural network, the input layer, discuss the relationship between the firing rate of SNN neurons :math:`r` and the activation in the corresponding ANN.
-Assume that the input is constant as :math:`z \in [0,1]`.
+Consider the first layer.
+Let the firing rate of SNN neurons be :math:`r` and the corresponding ANN activation be :math:`a`.
+Assume constant input :math:`z \in [0,1]`.
-For the IF neuron reset by subtraction, its membrane potential V changes with time as follows:
+For an IF neuron with subtractive reset, the membrane potential evolves as:

 .. math::
 	V_t=V_{t-1}+z-V_{threshold}\theta_t

-Where:
-:math:`V_{threshold}` is the firing threshold, usually set to 1.0. :math:`\theta_t` is the output spike.
-The average firing rate in the :math:`T` time steps can be obtained by summing the membrane potential:
+where :math:`V_{threshold}` is the firing threshold (usually 1.0) and :math:`\theta_t` is the output spike.
+The average firing rate over :math:`T` steps can be derived by summing the membrane potential:

 .. math::
 	\sum_{t=1}^{T} V_t= \sum_{t=1}^{T} V_{t-1}+z T-V_{threshold} \sum_{t=1}^{T}\theta_t

-Move all the items containing :math:`V_t` to the left, and divide both sides by :math:`T`:
+Rearranging the :math:`V_t` terms and dividing by :math:`T`:

 .. math::
 	\frac{V_T-V_0}{T} = z - V_{threshold}  \frac{\sum_{t=1}^{T}\theta_t}{T} = z- V_{threshold}  \frac{N}{T}

-Where :math:`N` is the number of pulses in the time step of :math:`T`, and :math:`\frac{N}{T}` is the issuing rate :math:`r`.
-Use :math:`z = V_{threshold} a` which is:
+where :math:`N` is the spike count in the time window :math:`T`, and :math:`\frac{N}{T}` is the firing rate :math:`r`.
+Substituting :math:`z = V_{threshold} a`:

 .. math::
 	r = a- \frac{ V_T-V_0 }{T V_{threshold}}